 Inversion therapy is slowly becoming a common practice in many health sectors.
 Tracing its roots back to 400 BC, it can be attributed to Hippocrates, who is often referred to as the “Father of Medicine”.
 Back then, he would hang his patients upside down on a ladder in an effort to realign spines as well as curing many illnesses.

 This therapy boasts of being a beneficial treatment for a majority of illnesses.
 Most popular is that of alleviating back pain.
 In addition to these, there are therapy benefits which include:

 - Boosting of brain power

-- General improvement in blood circulation in the body
+- General improvement of blood circulation in the body

 - Better lymphatic system and so on.

-A recommendation of many therapists, this therapy gained more popularity in 1960, thanks to Dr. Robert Martin.
-He coupled as a medical doctor as well as a chiropractor.
-He did a whole load of research which went a far way in helping this therapy gain ground in the medical profession.
+Recommendation by many therapists, this treatment gained more popularity in 1960, thanks to Dr. Robert Martin.
+He doubled as a medical doctor and a chiropractor.
+His extensive research went a long way to helping this therapy gain ground in the medical profession.

 - Adjustable headrest pad with large and comfortable padded backrest.

 - Six (6) position Adjustable pin system with added Patent Pending Protective Cover for easy positioning and safer inverting over strap systems